In a democracy, we are supposed to choose our elected representatives.

 Our Maps Nebraska

-Our Maps is a Common Cause Nebraska program that is getting Nebraskans more involved in the redistricting process during the 2021 cycle.
-By talking to people in areas across the state about the locations and places that define their communities, our goal is to change the redistricting structure from a top-down, partisan approach to grassroots, publicly involved process.
+Our Maps was a Common Cause Nebraska program that got Nebraskans more involved in the redistricting process during the 2021 cycle.
+By talking to people in areas across the state about the locations and places that define their communities, our goal was to change the redistricting structure from a top-down, partisan approach to a grassroots, publicly involved process.

-We’re engaging folks through virtual events where we draw out community blocks that best represent the places they live.
-This is done through DistrictR, a community mapping platform.
+We engaged folks through virtual events where we drew out community blocks that best represent the places they live.
+This was done through DistrictR, a community mapping platform.

-Using DistrictR, we are able to draw out an area that members in a neighborhood or collection of neighborhoods feel represents them — not based on their political affiliation, but day-to-day interaction with those living around them and their values as a community.
+Using DistrictR, we were able to draw out areas that members in a neighborhood or collection of neighborhoods felt represented them — not based on their political affiliation, but day-to-day interaction with those living around them and their values as a community.

-In taking part in Our Maps, Nebraskans are invited to come together to learn more redistricting and its importance, in a space that encourages dialogue about the issues facing their community as they define it.
+In taking part in Our Maps, Nebraskans were invited to come together to learn more redistricting and its importance, in a space that encouraged dialogue about the issues facing their community as they define it.